aws/aws-cdk-rfcs/text/0485-aws-batch.md

 Batch provides different Allocation Strategies to help it choose which instances to provision.
-If your workflow tolerates interruptions, you should enable `spot` on your `ComputeEnvironment` and use `SPOT_CAPACITY_OPTIMIZED` (this is the default is `spot` is enabled).
+If your workflow tolerates interruptions, you should enable `spot` on your `ComputeEnvironment` and use `SPOT_CAPACITY_OPTIMIZED` (this is the default if `spot` is enabled).
 This will tell Batch to choose the instance types from the ones you’ve specified that have the most spot capacity available to minimize the chance of interruption.
-This means that to get the most benefit from your spot instances, you should allow Batch to choose from as many different instance types as possible.
+To get the most benefit from your spot instances, you should allow Batch to choose from as many different instance types as possible.

-If your workflow does not tolerate interruptions and you want to minimize your costs, use `AllocationStrategy.BEST_FIT`.
+If your workflow does not tolerate interruptions and you want to minimize your costs at the expense of potentially longer waiting times, use `AllocationStrategy.BEST_FIT`.
 This will choose the lowest-cost instance type that fits all the jobs in the queue.
 If instances of that type are not available, the queue will not choose a new type; instead, it will wait for the instance to become available.